erickfabiandev/calculator/README.md

 - Support for basic operations like addition, subtraction, multiplication, and division.
 - Intuitive and user-friendly UI.
 - Ability to display and calculate multiple sequential operations.
-- Support for integers (no decimals).
+- Support for integers and decimals.
+- Only accepts numbers up to 14 digits.

 **Note:** Currently, the calculator only supports integers and performs addition of two numbers at a time.
 However, as part of continued development, the following improvements are planned:

-- Adding support for decimal numbers.
-- Implementing the "DEL" function to delete digits individually.
 - Incorporating other advanced mathematical functions like trigonometry and square roots.

 ### Screenshot 📷